Call

 6. Overhead power lines

-Relating primarily to those who work in construction, contact with an overhead power line is one of the most dangerous electrical hazards.
-They carry the strongest voltage and so you are likely to be electrocuted or suffer from severe burns if in contact with them.
+Overhead power lines are a major hazard in outdoor or construction-related environments.
+They carry the strongest voltage, so you are likely to be electrocuted or suffer from severe burns if in contact with them.

 7. Damaged insulation

-Electrical insulation should always be in excellent shape.
-But as there are so many ways that can create wear and tear, such as electrical stress, mechanical damage, dirt, excessive heat or cold – it is important to replace components as soon as damage is noticed.
+There are many ways that wear and tear happens, such as electrical stress, mechanical damage, dirt and excessive heat or cold.
+Employees should be trained to inspect cords for fraying or cracks and they should be replaced as soon as damage is noticed.

 8. Improper grounding

-Grounding (or earthing) is essentially a backup plan to ensure any excess from installations travel safely back to the ground.
+Grounding (or earthing) is essentially a backup plan to prevent excess electricity travel safely back to the ground.
 If this doesn’t happen, you can be exposed to the full current of electricity as it has nowhere else to go, except through you.

 Keep your business safe from electrical hazards